lsofialz/lslz/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Berlin Institute for Medical Systems Biology (BIMSB)
+- name: Berlin Institute for Medical Systems Biology (BIMSB)ß
   url: https://www.mdc-berlin.de/bimsb#t-about

 # Short bio (displayed in user profile at end of posts)